 - Saturday, December 19th from 12:00 noon until 6:00 pm

 - Sunday, December 20th from 12:00 noon until 6:00 pm

-Thank you to the majority of our residents who place their leaves out per the guidelines shared each year, follow the published schedule and are patient while we work our way through the Township.
-During our 9 weeks of leaf collection, all we want to do is get the leaves picked up as quickly and as safely as possible.
+Thank you for your efforts to properly dispose of your leaves and for your understanding as we face this leaf collection challenge in light of COVID-19.
+Thank you also to the majority of our residents who place their leaves out per the guidelines shared each year, follow the published schedule and are patient while we work our way through the Township.
+During our weeks of leaf collection, all we want to do is get the leaves picked up as quickly and as safely as possible.
 Other than unexpected winter weather, road work and other possible emergencies, leaf collection becomes one of Public Works' highest priorities.

 Please rake your leaves into even piles at the edge of your property.
 They should be INSIDE of the sidewalk.
 If you have no sidewalk, they must be INSIDE the curb.
 Do not allow leaves to spill into the street – they can clog gutters and storm drains, and piles in the street can be unsafe.
 If you have a landscaper doing this, be sure they understand these instructions, as the property owner will be responsible if leaves are found blocking portions of the street.